Asrith950/Smart-health-care/README.md

 ---

 **⚠️ Medical Disclaimer**: This application is for informational purposes only and should not replace professional medical advice.
 Always consult with healthcare providers for medical decisions.

+## Vercel deployment

+If you plan to host the frontend on Vercel, we added `DEPLOY_VERCEL.md` with step-by-step instructions and notes about hosting the backend.
+See `DEPLOY_VERCEL.md` in the repo root.